dentarg/auth0-blog/_posts/2017-07-14-from-mongodb-to-dynamodb.markdown

 }, ...);
 ```

-Migrating this usage pattern to DynamoDB requires some careful planning to efficiently support all operations.
+Migrating this usage pattern to DynamoDB required some careful planning to efficiently support all operations.

 The CRUD and List operations can be supported with a complex primary key consisting of *{deployment_key}* partition key and a composite sort key of the form *{webtask_container}/{webtask_name}*.
 CRUD operations can then fully specify all components of the primary key, while the List operation can specify the exact partition key along with a prefix condition on sort key: